Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 Well, the results are in.

 The train and the electric car are by far the greenest options.
-The petrol car and the aeroplane have lived up to their reputations as gas guzzling polluters.
+The petrol car and the aeroplane have lived up to their reputations as the worst polluters.

 If you charge your electric car using mains electricity, the train likely wins.
 But if you can charge up with solar, the electric car starts vying for the #1 spot.

-If you’ve got solar panels and a home chargepoint, you could fuel your first 200 miles with solar.
+If you’ve got solar panels and a home EV charger, you could fuel your first 200 miles with solar.
 That would wipe out the carbon footprint from half your journey, leaving you with a total of 16.5kg CO2e.

-That’s potentially a whopping ten times better than an aeroplane.
+That’s potentially a whopping 10 times better than an aeroplane.

 About Powerverse